A Streetcorner Named Empathy

 Up to this point I’m able to follow the thought process of Rittenhouse fairly easily (with Paco’s help, of course).
 But to understand why Rittenhouse decided to arm himself with an AR-15-style military assault weapon that night requires me to exercise my empathy muscles more strenuously.
 Rittenhouse was not simply reacting instinctively to guard resources.
 He was succumbing to a string of emotions that are common in men of all ages, but especially to teenage boys who are struggling to make sense of a world that has been turned upside down by a stew of hormones.

-The emotion at play here is what I’ll call “machismo,” for lack of a more descriptive term.
+The emotion at play here is what I’ll call “machismo.”
 Paco has helped me recognize my own susceptibility to machismo.
 When I first started thinking about getting a Spanish Water Dog, I was drawn to their strong, rustic look.
 They come in a variety of colors, but I wanted to get one that was mostly brown, because the curly hair of a brown Spanish Water Dog looks similar to dreadlocks when it gets long.
 As my wife and I got older and I felt my youthful manliness flagging, I thought that an athletic, dreadlocked dog walking beside us would restore my lost masculinity and make me look both hip and inclusive at the same time.
 It would be like having Patrick Mahomes befriend me and volunteer to join me on my daily walks to the corner coffee shop.

 I didn’t realize how feverishly I had been trying to vicariously experience machismo through Paco until one day when my friend Jose told me that he had concluded that I was “like one of those parents who forces his kid to play sports against the kid’s will.”
 While I think Paco genuinely enjoys the activities that I do with him, I’ll admit that some of them probably stem from a subconscious desire to boost my coolness or manliness.
 I’ve taught Paco how to catch a frisbee with acrobatic leaps, to charge into the ocean and swim through crashing waves to retrieve a bumper, and as described in my last post, I’m teaching him how to be a pretty decent bird dog.